daemon1995/era_gaming_mods/Advanced Classes Mod/readme.txt

 Answer: No. When you unlearn secondary skills, you will lose M/GM level and maybe even drop out of your current class.

 - Right-Click on the Kingdom Overview
 Answer: The poor Kingdom Overview will show your income including your spendings of the previous day.
 So keep that in mind, numbers might be negative if you spend more then you have income.
+The money calculation is done at the moment of your click, so do it early in your turn.

 - There are many new effects on artifacts, spells and skills, how the they scale?
 I want to do the math!
 Answer: Nearly all new effects have a scaling of some sort.
 Check the information window by right-clicking the experience icon.
 In the bonus list you can find even more information if you right-click on the left side on the spell section.
 Also check out the help and readme files for skills and spells.
 They are up to date and formulas can be found there.